 Watch a funny YouTube video, bake some bread, tinker with a home maintenance project, listen to a podcast, or maybe binge on your favorite TV show.

 Meditation is also an effective way to recenter ourselves.
 For just 5-10 minutes a day, sit down and focus on nothing else but your breathing.
 You can even download an app to your phone to help guide you through meditation.

 #8 – Gather Intel

-Everyday we should be gathering information through a variety of sources.
+Every day we should be gathering information through a variety of sources.
 One of the most popular sources to gather information from is through social media.
-I will warn you though, social media has been known to invoke emotions without much facts behind them and/or simply spread false information all-together.
+I will warn you though, social media has been known to invoke emotions without many facts behind them and/or simply spread false information altogether.

 However, find a few trusted sources on social media, such as close friends or reliable news sources.
 Of course, ‘reliable’ is subjective.
 I would highly recommend gathering intel from a variety of sources, not your favorite sources.

 Word of mouth and ham radio are also proven ways to access reliable intel.

 No matter where you get your intel, do your due diligence and fact check everything.

 Situational awareness is a skill that should certainly be practiced daily.
 Look at what’s going on around you.
 Listen at the hustle and bustle, or even the complete silence.
 Take note of how people act, what they wear, how they walk.
 Notice street signs, stickers on buildings and vehicles, and so on.